William Irwin Thompson: Biography

 Thompson was born on July 16, 1938 in Chicago, Illinois, and grew up in Los Angeles, California.
-Thompson received his B.A. at Pomona College and his Ph.D. at Cornell University.
+He graduated from Los Angeles High School in 1957.He received his B.A. at Pomona College in 1962 and his Ph.D. at Cornell University in 1964.
 He was a professor of humanities at the Massachusetts Institute of Technology and then at York University in Toronto, Ontario.
-He has held visiting appointments at Syracuse University (in 1973 - where he taught "Resacralization and the Emergence of a Planetary Culture"), the University of Hawaii, the University of Toronto and the California Institute of Integral Studies (1992).
+He has held visiting appointments at Syracuse University (in 1973 - where he taught "Resacralization and the Emergence of a Planetary Culture"), the University of Hawaiʻi at Mānoa, the University of Toronto and the California Institute of Integral Studies (1992).

 In 1973, he left academia to found the Lindisfarne Association.
 The Association, which he led from 1972 to 2012, was a group of scientists, poets, and religious scholars who met in order to discuss and to participate in the emerging planetary culture.
 Thompson lived in Switzerland for 17 years.
 He describes a recent work, Canticum Turicum in his 2009 book, Still Travels: Three Long Poems, as "a long poem on Western Civilization that begins with folktales and traces of Charlemagne in Zürich and ends with the completion of Western Civilization as expressed in Finnegans Wake and the traces of James Joyce in Zürich."

 Thompson was a Founding Mentor to the private K-12 Ross School in East Hampton, New York.
 In 1995, with mathematician Ralph Abraham, he designed a new type of cultural history curriculum based on their theories about the evolution of consciousness.
 Thompson lived his retired years in Portland, Maine.